'Devastated' Nebraska restaurants, workers buoyed by stimulus talk out of Washington

 “I’m waiting to find out more details about it,” Tempus said.
 “But I’m glad to hear they are thinking about small business and the employees affected by this thing.”

 Indeed, details and the total size of the package were still being worked out between the administration and congressional leaders Tuesday.
-But Treasury Secretary Steven Mnuchin said in a Washington press conference they were looking at a package that would include payments to small businesses, loan guarantees to critical industries and direct stimulus checks to workers.
+But Treasury Secretary Steven Mnuchin said at a Washington press conference that officials were looking at a package that would include payments to small businesses, loan guarantees to critical industries and direct stimulus checks to workers.

 “We are looking at sending checks to Americans immediately,” Mnuchin said.
 “You can consider this business interruption payments to the American worker.”

-The stock market certainly liked the talk, too, as it rebounded somewhat on Tuesday after massive Monday losses.
+The stock market certainly liked the talk, too, as it rebounded somewhat on Tuesday after massive losses Monday.

 Most economists across the political spectrum like the idea because it’s simple and relatively fast.
 And while a $1,000 payment won’t fully compensate people, experts and politicians say it’s a good first step to help people buy groceries and pay rent.
 It works out to the equivalent of one week of pay for the typical American.